gluestack/gluestack-ui/CONTRIBUTING.md

 ### <a name="issue"></a> Found an Issue or Bug?

-If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository](https://github.com/gluestack/gluestack-style/issues).
+If you find a bug in the source code, you can help us by submitting an issue to our [GitHub Repository](https://github.com/gluestack/gluestack-style/issues/new).
 Even better, you can submit a Pull Request with a fix.

 **Please see the [Submission Guidelines](#submit) below.**

 ### <a name="feature"></a> Missing a Feature?

-You can request a new feature by submitting an issue to our [GitHub Repository](https://github.com/gluestack/gluestack-style/issues).
+You can request a new feature by submitting an idea to our discussion under [Feature Request](https://github.com/gluestack/gluestack-style/discussions/new?category=feature-request) category.

 If you would like to implement a new feature then consider what kind of change it is:

-- **Major Changes** that you wish to contribute to the project should be discussed first in an [GitHub issue](https://github.com/gluestack/gluestack-style/issues) that clearly outlines the changes and benefits of the feature.
+- **Major Changes** that you wish to contribute to the project should be discussed on github discussion under [Feature Request](https://github.com/gluestack/gluestack-style/discussions/new?category=feature-request) category .that clearly outlines the changes and benefits of the feature.
 - **Small Changes** can directly be crafted and submitted to the [GitHub Repository](https://github.com/gluestack/gluestack-style) as a Pull Request.
 See the section about [Contributing Code](#submit-pr).